Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-#@SECTION: 1.
-One of the following subconditions applies:
+ 1. One of the following subconditions applies:

 (a) For each Trigger deﬁned in the context of the TriggerInterface of the required inner PortPrototype a compatible Trigger exists in the Trig